derSoerrn95/alex/contents/user-manual/symbol-modeling/element-picker.md

 The second link does not have an ID, so the selector corresponds to the path from the body (or a parent element with an ID) to that element.
 Here, the selector for the second link would be `body > div:nth-child(1) > a:nth-child(2)` which reads as *the second direct child "a" node in the first direct child "div" node of the body*.

-As you can imagine, websites are not necessarily structured that simple, and elements are nested deeply.
+As you can imagine, websites are not necessarily structured that simple and elements are nested deeply.
 The deeper an element that has no ID is in the tree, the longer and therefore more complex the selector to that element might be.
 Writing these selectors by hand is error prone and unnecessary hard.